toanhd/object-detection/build_windows.md

 ## Build the Application

 1. Make sure you have the `best.pt` model file in the project root directory
+   - If you don't have a custom model, the application will use the default YOLOv8n model
 2. Create the required folders if they don't exist:

 ```cmd